mjkim41/mjkim41/README.md

   💻 A clone of Genesis website for practicing and mastering CSS and HTML skills.
   **Role**: Cloned the experiences page (accessible through the "Experiences (체험)" menu in the top navigation bar).

-### 🎓 Education
-- Bachelor's Degree in International Commerce and Spanish - Hankuk University of Foreign Studies(Seoul)

 ### Previous Experiences
 - 5 years of work experience as a Sales Analyst in the pharmaceuticals and food ingredients industry.
 - 2 years of experience working in a multinational company, plus 3 months of internship experience at the Embassy of Honduras in Korea. <br/><br/>

 ### 🚀 Quick Stats
 <p align="center">